 The course teaches the basics of drawing such as how to make different types of lines using a pencil, how to draw what you see, perspective, placement on the paper, contour, scale, point of view, ground, proportions, shading, shadows, drawing people, and drawing faces.
 You might select lessons based on the ages and abilities of students, but it is probably best if you use them in order.
 The volume titles give you a general idea of the content of each set of lessons.
-Volume titles in order are: The Basics, Shape & Space, Value & Color, Color Blending Techniques, Proportions for Composition, Texture & Form, Perspective for the Landscape, Balance & Foreshortening, and The Portrait.
-On the first volume DVD there’s a bonus lesson for drawing crosses on Calvary hill using pastels, although it seems to me that it might be better used later on in the course when students have more experience.
+Volume titles in order are The Basics, Shape & Space, Value & Color, Color Blending Techniques, Proportions for Composition, Texture & Form, Perspective for the Landscape, Balance & Foreshortening, and The Portrait.
+On the first set of lessons (or DVD volume), there’s a bonus lesson for drawing crosses on Calvary hill using pastels, although it seems to me that it might be better used later on in the course when students have more experience.

 Many lessons use nothing more than a basic #2 pencil and paper.
 However, Knepley also teaches the use of pens, markers, colored pencils, pastels, charcoal, and crayons.
 Students learn color theory and color blending as they learn to use the various media.
-This selection of art media, keeps the cost and the mess both in check by omitting paints.
+This selection of art media keeps both the cost and the mess in check by omitting paints.
 (A complete list of supplies needed for each volume is available on the publisher’s website.)

 Knepley also serves as Director of Children’s Ministries at a church, and her passion for teaching children about God translates into at least one scriptural object lesson included within each art lesson.
 Some of these object lessons stretch a bit to make scriptural connections but many will stick in children’s minds.

 You can purchase individual volumes, but purchasing the set saves a great deal of money, and I expect you’ll want to continue once you begin.
 Knepley also has a follow-up series titled Art Projects.